The Suspicious Death of a Minor: Production

 The Suspicious Death of a Minor was developed under the title Milano Violenta, a title later used for Mario Caiano's film Bloody Payroll.
 The film was a hybrid of a crime film and a giallo.
 The screenwriter, Ernesto Gastaldi, later spoke about the film stating "In my opinion, it's a minor film [...] the usually very good Martino didn't manage to give the film a decisive shot-in-the-arm."

 Release

 The Suspicious Death of a Minor was distributed theatrically by Titanus in Italy on 12 August 1975.
 The film grossed a total of 507,396,250 Italian lire on its domestic release.
-The film is also known as Too Young to Die.